 - 8.7 The South Downs National Park Authority has been following the latest Government advice on the ongoing Coronavirus/COVID-19 pandemic.
 Meetings with qualifying bodies are being held online via telecoms and video-chats.
 Officers are still doing their upmost to offer support and guidance to communities during these difficult times. - 8.8 The Government updated the Neighbourhood Planning Regulations on Referendums in Spring 2020, the update can be found here.
-Part 3 of Regulation 13 states that any Neighbourhood Plan Referendum that would have been held during the relevant period affected (from March 23 2020), will now be held in 2021.
+Part 3 of Regulation I3 states that any Neighbourhood Plan Referendum that would have been held during the relevant period affected (from March 23 2020), will now be held in 2021.
 Table 28 shows the affected plans that have an approved Decision Statement but have been unable to proceed to referendum.
-The Regulations state that NDPs that have undergone examination but are awaiting referendum can be given significant weight in the determination of planning applications.
+The Regulations state that NDPs that have undergone examination but are awaiting referendum can be given significant weight in the determination of planning applications. - 8.9 The following NDPs are due to go to Referendum in 2021.

-Neighbourhood Lead Authority Decision Proposed Plan Statement Referendum Completed Date Stedham with Iping South Downs National Park l 6 Jan 2020 May 2021 Authority Upper Beeding Horsham District Council 30 Jan 2020 May 2021 Henfield Horsham District Council 22 June 2020 May 2021 Boxgrove Chichester District Council 7 July 2020 May 2021 Bramber Horsham District Council 25 August 2020 May 2021
+Neighbourhood Plan Lead Authority Decision Statement Completed Proposed Referendum Date Stedham with Iping South Downs National Park Authority 16 Jan 2020 May 2021 Upper Beeding Horsham District Council 30 Jan 2020 May 2021 Henfield Horsham District Council 22 June 2020 May 2021 Boxgrove Chichester District Council 7 July 2020 May 2021 Bramber Horsham District Council 25 August 2020 May 2021